cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

   assertExists(queryByText("Count: 1"));
 ```

-#### Testing component state
+#### Testing global state

-Global state management with Preact signals requires a module that holds that state and using the Preact context to pass the state to components.
+Global state management with Preact signals requires a module that holds that state and using the Preact context to pass the state to child components.
 I will not go over how this is coded in detail as you can refer the the [Craig's Deno Diary post](https://deno-blog.com/Using_Preact_Signals_with_Fresh.2022-11-01) on how its done.

+The code used to illustrate this state management testing shown here is taken from the [signals blog post's repo](https://github.com/cdoremus/fresh-todo-signals) (tests folder).

 Testing a component that uses global state requires that you wrap the component in a Preact context provider that passes the state into the component as a signal.
 The context is created in the parent component using the `createContext` function: